github/codeql/docs/language/learn-ql/cpp/value-numbering-hash-cons.rst

 In C and C++ databases, each node in the abstract syntax tree is represented by a separate object.
 This allows both analysis and results display to refer to specific appearances of a piece of syntax.
 However, it is frequently useful to determine whether two expressions are equivalent, either syntactically or semantically.

 The hash consing library (defined in ``semmle.code.cpp.valuenumbering.HashCons``) provides a mechanism for identifying expressions that have the same syntactic structure.
 The global value numbering library (defined in ``semmle.code.cpp.valuenumbering.GlobalValueNumbering``) provides a mechanism for identifying expressions that compute the same value at runtime.
 Both libraries partition the expressions in each function into equivalence classes represented by objects.
 Each ``HashCons`` object represents a set of expressions with identical parse trees, while ``GVN`` objects represent sets of expressions that will always compute the same value.
-For more information, see `hash consing <https://en.wikipedia.org/wiki/Hash_consing>`__ and `value numbering <https://en.wikipedia.org/wiki/Value_numbering>`__ on Wikipedia.
+For more information, see `Hash consing <https://en.wikipedia.org/wiki/Hash_consing>`__ and `Value numbering <https://en.wikipedia.org/wiki/Value_numbering>`__ on Wikipedia.

 Example C code
 --------------